alexvmt/Bachelor-Thesis/README.md

 7. Sensitivity Analysis: Decomposing the HDI
 8. Conclusion

-Note: The data used in this thesis is not explicitly included since parts of it are confidential.
+*Note: The data used in this thesis is not included in this repository since parts of it are confidential.*